a-n-t-h-o-n-y/TermOx/README.md

 library to provide Widget to Widget communication.
 Widgets can add Signals as class members, a Signal can be emitted anytime by its Widget, and all registered observers of the Signal will be notified along with any data sent when emitted.

+All event handlers(mouse, keyboard, etc...) have a cooresponding Signal emitted on the event, these can be connected to for a more reactive style of programming.

 <p align="center">
   <img src="docs/images/fractal.png">